Skip to main content

 A review of global studies found that just 30 to 60 minutes of muscle-strengthening exercise per week increases life expectancy by 10 to 17 percent.

 The case for building and maintaining muscle moves beyond disease avoidance into the realm of biological optimization.
-In a study of nearly 5,000 individuals, researchers examined the impact of on telomeres, the protective caps on our DNA that shorten as we age.
+In a study of nearly 5,000 individuals, researchers examined the impact of strength training on telomeres, the protective caps on our DNA that shorten as we age.
 The findings were clear.

 Ninety minutes of strength training per week was associated with a biological age that was nearly four years younger than chronological age.
 This is a physical recalibration of your body’s aging process at the genetic level.
 Strength training sends a powerful command to your cellular machinery to rebuild and reinforce its structure.